amorales187/DH150-MarinaSouliman/README.md

 <img src="./accelerator.png">

 ### 8: Aesthetic and minimalist design
 The website has a lot of text information in a very small space so it makes it feel overwhelming to the user.
 The design feels busy and somewhat frustrating to use.
-The website has two color columns on either side of the website that don’t serve any purpose and just take up space. **(3)**
+The website has two color columns on either side of the website that don’t serve any purpose and just take up space.
+Utilizing the entirety of the space could be immensely beneficial to the usability of the website and organization. **(3)**

 <img src="./Screen Shot 2020-04-06 at 2.37.06 AM.png">